FAQs

 -

 As with any Development, anticipation of a Phase Two is based on the completion of Phase One goals and the continued growth and expansion of the area based on the guidelines of the county planning commission.
-No time frame has been determined at this time.
+No certain time frame has been determined at this time regarding Phase Two.